 How to Choose Containerd and Docker

-As one of the most important components of Kubernetes (K8s), a container runtime is responsible for managing the lifecycle of images and containers.
+As one of the most important components of Kubernetes (K8s), a container runtime manages the lifecycle of images and containers.
 Kubelet interacts with the container runtime through the

 Container Runtime Interface (CRI) to manage images and containers.

-TKE supports containerd and Docker as a runtime component:
+TKE supports containerd and Docker as a container runtime:

-- (Recommended) Containerd has a shorter call chain and fewer components and features higher stability and lower node resource consumption.
+- (Recommended) Containerd has a shorter calling chain and fewer components and features higher stability and lower node resource consumption.